toma63/cmech/README.md

 A simple celestial mechanics package in golang

 ## Body
-A struct which model a celestial body in the solar system.
+A struct which models a celestial body in the solar system.
 Mass in kg, state vector in cartesian coordinates (km-s).

 ## getsv